jsilve24/ALDEx3/README.md

 ## Overview

 ALDEx3 is the successor to ALDEx2.
-ALDEx3 enables both fixed and mixed effects modeling of relative and absolute abundances from sequence count data (e.g., RNA-seq or 16S rRNA-seq data).
-ALDEx3 additionally offers improved computational efficiency over ALDEx2.
-Like ALDEx2, ALDEx3 accounts for zeros by modeling sequence count data with a multinomial-Dirichlet model.
-This model treats zeros as low abundance observations, and accounts for counting uncertainty (i.e., the fact there is more uncertainty in the true proportion of each taxon in each sample when a count of $1$ is observed vs. a count of $1000$).
-ALDEx3 can model either relative or absolute abundances.
+If offers imporved efficiency, both fixed and mixed effects modeling, and both relative and absolute abundances modeling from sequence count data (e.g., RNA-seq or 16S rRNA-seq data).
+Like ALDEx2, ALDEx3 accounts for zeros by modeling these data with a multinomial-Dirichlet model, treating zeros as low abundance observations.

-For modeling relative abundances, ALDEx3 uses the Centered Log Ration (CLR) transformation because it preserves distances when mapping compositions (i.e., proportions) to the Euclidean space.
-Absolute abundances are unmeasured by sequence count data because the _scale_ is unmeasured.
-The term _scale_ refers, for instance, to the total microbial load (or total cellular transcription, etc.) from the biological system from which a sequencing sample was collected.
-The scale depends on the experiment and scientific question of interest.
-For example, in an oral microbiome study, the scale might be the total microbial load per $\mu$L of saliva, or in RNA-seq the total mRNA produced by a cell.
+For modeling relative abundances, ALDEx3 uses the Centered Log Ratio (CLR) transformation because it preserves distances when mapping compositions (i.e., proportions) to the Euclidean space.
+[See wikipedia for more information](https://en.wikipedia.org/wiki/Compositional_data).

-ALDEx3 enables modeling of absolute abundances using _scale models_.
-A _scale model_ is a probability distribution over the unmeasured scale.
-The advantage of using a probability distribution rather than typical normalization or bias-correction approaches is that it can explicitly account for uncertainty in the unmeasured scale.
-Scale models can be defined in a variety of ways such as distributions representing uncertainty in normalizations (e.g., normalizing to housekeeping genes, TSS normalization, etc.), distributions based on secondary measurements of scale (e.g., flow cytometry or qPCR measurements), or just weak biological knowledge from previous studies (e.g., assuming an antibiotic kills between 20-80\% of all microbes).
-See Defining Scale Models for full details.
+However, absolute abundances are unmeasured by sequencing data because the _scale_ is unmeasured.
+Here _scale_ refers, for example, to total gut microbial load, or total cellular transcription, etc. ALDEx3 addresses this problem using _scale models_: probability distributions representing uncertainty in the unmeasured scale.
+Scale models can be defined in a variety of ways including: (1) as uncertainty in normalizations (e.g., CLR or TSS normalization, etc.), (2) with measurements of scale (e.g., with flow cytometry or qPCR), or (3) through weak biological knowledge (e.g., assuming an antibiotic kills between 20-80\% of all gut microbes).

 ## Installation